spectrum-finance/ergo-dex/README.md

 ### AMM DEX

-Unlike order-book based DEX which relies on an order-book to represent liquidity and determine prices AMM DEX uses an automated market maker mechanism to provide instant feedback on rates and slippage.
+Unlike order-book based DEX which relies on an order-book to represent liquidity and determine prices, AMM DEX uses an automated market maker mechanism to provide instant feedback on rates and slippage.
 AMM DEX suits best for pairs with low liquidity.

 Each AMM liquidity pool is a trading venue for a pair of assets.
-In order to facilitate trades a liquidity pool accepts deposits of underlying assets proportional to their price rates.
-Whenever deposit happens a proportional amount of unique tokens known as liquidity tokens is minted.
+In order to facilitate trades, a liquidity pool accepts deposits of underlying assets proportional to their price rates.
+Whenever deposit happens, a proportional amount of unique tokens known as liquidity tokens is minted.
 Minted liquidity tokens are distributed among liquidity providers proportional to their deposits.
 Liquidity providers can later exchange their liquidity tokens share for a proportional amount of underlying reserves.

 #### Constant Function Market Makers (CFMM, classical AMM pools)